-UPDATE: Alameda Housing Authority and Hello Housing are not accepting applications to the DPA program this fiscal year, ending June 30, 2017.
+UPDATE: Alameda Housing Authority and Hello Housing are not accepting applications to the DPA program at this time.

 What is the Alameda Down Payment Assistance (DPA) Program?

 It is a second mortgage loan program to assist qualified low-and moderate-income individuals with the purchase of their first home.